How to Pick the Right Size Dumbbells for Your Workouts

 You absolutely love your cardio sculpt fitness class-you know the instructor, you have your spot on the floor, and you know to expect a mix of cardio and strength moves.
 Plus, you know the set-up and what weights to use.
 But that's where routine might be holding you back.
 Think about it: You're loyal to this class, and you've stayed loyal to the same size dumbbells every week.
 It might be time to step up your weight game-how did you decide five pounds was the correct weight for your fitness level in the first place?

 "Adding extra resistance in the form of weights, whether it's dumbbells, barbells, or kettlebells, is the most efficient way to challenge your muscles," says Liz Barnet, head instructor at Uplift Studios in New York City.
 "Only through strength and resistance training can you increase muscle density, which is essential for achieving a 'toned' appearance, and keeping your body working effectively."
-(Check out Plateau-Busting Strategies to Start Seeing Results at the Gym.)

 Read: toned, not muscular, ladies.
 Just because you decide to add on more weight doesn't mean your going to instantly bulk up (not that there's anything wrong with bulking up, if that's what you're working toward!).
 If that were the case, body builders wouldn't need to spend half as much time working on their size and fitness.
 "There's a misconception that lifting weights will make you look huge and muscular, when in fact having more muscle density will raise your metabolism higher and therefore burn more calories and torch fat," says Barnet.
-(It's one of the 10 Things You're Not Doing at the Gym (But Should Be).)

 So how should you choose which size dumbbells to grab in class, or even when you're training on your own?
 Most instructors recommend between five and 10 pounds because that's a reasonable amount of weight for individuals to work with.
 But don't let that suggestion cloud your judgment.
 "Keep in mind what other things you do in life outside of the gym that require you to manage an external load," says Barnet, "like the stuffed-to-the-brim tote you carry to work, which can be an upward of eight pounds."